swapnilbharshankar/rds_stop_start_lambda_function/README.md

 # rds_stop_start_lambda_function

-create a role and attach following policy to the instance
+create a role "start-stop-rds" and attach following policy to the role

 ```
 {